 BUX falls with European peers

-The Budapest Stock Exchangeʼs main BUX index finished down 0.70% at 25,697.58 on Wednesday after gaining 0.18% on Tuesday.
-The BUX index fell throughout the afternoon after spending the morning in positive territory.
+The Budapest Stock Exchangeʼs main BUX index finished down 0.53% at 26,310.88 on Friday after gaining 0.52% on Thursday.
+The BUX index spent the whole session in negative territory; Magyar Telekom was the only blue chip to advance.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL